Education with Impact

 Elevate Your Practice with Cutting-Edge Eye Care Education

-The Oklahoma Medical Eye Group is proud to present our Inaugural Educational Symposium, bringing together expert ophthalmologists and optometrists for a day of comprehensive continuing education.
+The Oklahoma Medical Eye Group is proud to present our second annual Educational Symposium, bringing together expert ophthalmologists and optometrists for a day of comprehensive continuing education.
 This one-day event delivers 8 hours of NSUOCO-sponsored CE, including the required 1 hour of Jurisprudence for Oklahoma licensure.

 Our symposium features in-depth presentations on the latest advancements in cataract surgery, refractive procedures, oculoplastics, and case-based learning that you can immediately apply to your practice.
 Through education that gives back, we support Vision For Humanity's mission to provide sight-saving care for those in need.
 Connect with colleagues, engage with industry leaders, and gain insights that will enhance patient care and practice success, all while making a meaningful difference in the lives of underserved patients through OMEG Vision For Humanity.